Moving in with family

 In many cases, moving in with family works well, but it’s important to be realistic and make sure you all have the same expectations.

-If you invest in your relatives’ property, or purchase a property jointly, there may be implications if you have to be means-tested for assistance with care-home fees in the future.
+If you invest in your relatives’ property, or purchase a property jointly, there may be implications if you have to be means-tested for assistance with care home fees in the future.

-Although they are your family and are likely to want the best for you, it’s important to protect yourself by getting independent legal advice.
+Your family should want the best for you, but it’s still important to protect yourself by getting independent legal advice.
 It’s a good idea to get a formal agreement drawn up.